carnesen/cli/README.md

   }),
 }
 ```
-The `options` property is used to derive the type of `namedArgs` passed to the `action` function.
-In this example, `NamedArgs<O>` would look like
+The `options` property is used to derive the type of the `namedArgs` passed into the `action` function.
+In this example, `namedArgs` would look like
 ```ts
 { filePath: string }
 ```

 #### action
 A function that defines your command logic. `action` can return a value synchronously like in the "multiply" example above, or it can be an `async` function that returns a `Promise` like in the "read-file" example.
-If `action` returns a (resolved) value, that value is `console.log`ged before the CLI `process.exit(0)`'s.
-If `action` throws (rejects), the exception is `console.log`ged before the CLI `process.exit(1)`'s.
+If `action` returns/resolves a value, that value is `console.log`ged before the CLI exits.
+If `action` throws/rejects, the exception is `console.log`ged before the CLI exits.
 That means that if you don't want the user to see a stack trace, your `action` should throw a `string` instead of an `Error` object.

 ### branch({commandName, description, subcommands})
 A factory function similar to `leaf`.
-Returns the passed object with an additional property "commandType" set to a unique identifier for "branch" commands.
+Returns the passed object with an additional property `commandType` set to a unique identifier for "branch" commands.

 #### commandName
-If this "branch" is a subcommand, "commandName" is the string that the user will pass as the "subcommand" argument to invoke actions in this part of the command tree.
-If this "branch" command is the root command, "commandName" should be the CLI's name.
+If this "branch" is not the root command, `commandName` is the string that the user will pass as the "subcommand" argument to invoke actions in this part of the command tree.
+If this "branch" command is the root command, `commandName` should be the CLI's name.

 #### description
-(Optional) A string that will be included in the `Usage:` output if present.
+(Optional) A string that will be included in `Usage:` if present.

 #### subcommands
 An array of `branch` and/or `leaf` objects.

 ### cli(rootCommand, argv)
-Invokes an `action` indicated by command-line args `argv`, `console.log`'s the returned value or exception,and exits.
+Invokes an `action`, `console.log`s the returned/resolved value or exception, and exits.

 #### rootCommand
 A `leaf` or `branch`.